 In his remarks, Lord Rami Ranger, a staunch supporter of Esharelife since its establishment, shared with the guests his personal life experience of coming to the UK as a migrant and highlighted the importance of creating and maintaining an inclusive society.

-The Gala Dinner was an incredible success, as thanks to the generosity of Esharelife supporters, there were secured funds to deliver the AVSI projects, tailored to support 3000 children in 11 schools in Kenya to complete another academic year.
+The Gala Dinner was an incredible success, as thanks to the generosity of Esharelife supporters, there were secured funds to deliver the AVSI projects, tailored to support around 3000 children in 11 schools in Kenya to complete another academic year.

 The Esharelife Foundation continues to deliver its mission thanks to its many supporters.
 Want to share the beauty of your life?
 Join Esharelife!